© 2025 St. Louis Public Radio

 Carolina Hidalgo | St. Louis Public Radio

-Dennis Ball-Bey, Mansur Ball-Bey's father, hugs Shonettda Ball, Mansur's cousin, on the steps outside St. Louis city court in June 2016.
+Dennis Ball-Bey, Mansur Ball-Bey's father, hugs Shonettda Ball, Mansur's cousin, on the steps outside court in St. Louis in June 2016.

-Less than a year after the shooting, then-circuit attorney Jennifer Joyce declined to charge the two officers in Ball-Bey’s death, announcing that there was not enough evidence to bring charges.
+Less than a year after the shooting, then-Circuit Attorney Jennifer Joyce declined to charge the two officers in Ball-Bey’s death, releasing a report detailing the investigation into the shooting and announcing there was not enough evidence.

 “He said there are only certain things that fully sever our spine, and the things that he mentioned were bullets, knives and buildings,” Khazaeli said.
 “You don't do that by making it and then having five guys fall on top of each other.
 If that were true, you would see fully severed spines in every NFL football game.”